A student looks to the side, her pen poised over her notebook

 MODULES

-• International Youth Work (Core): An opportunity to explore the benefits of international youth work and intercultural learning for young people.
+• International Youth Work: An opportunity to explore the benefits of international youth work and intercultural learning for young people.
 Identifying different youth work practices across the world, and the role of the youth and community worker in understanding their own, and helping others to understand their own cultural identity.

 YEAR 4 (LEVEL 6)